srfalcon5/wiki-legacy/content/quick-fixes.md

 ---

 If none of this worked, contact the:
-  - current head editor
+  - current head editor,
-  - Mr Wilson
+  - Mr Wilson,
-  - any other competent persons at a moment's notice
+  - any other competent persons at a moment's notice; or:
   - [contributors that provide a means of contact](/contributors)